hackerone/observable-web/presentations/webdevcon/notes.md

 Without further ado, let's get started.

-## time vs async

-Normal humans think in terms of time, Our brain attaches a timestamp to all our daily activities.
-We wake up at 6:30, we get to work at 8:30, we have meetings at 10:30 etc etc, So, everything relates to a time.

-However, Javascript Engineers think in terms of async. async everywhere.
-Asyncs

 ## a problem

+Before i get into the presentation, i'd like to ask a couple of questions

+- how many of you use javascript everyday? could be work or fun? could be working on a simple UI interaction or a full blown single page app. anything..
+- how many people maintain code that someone else has left behind?
+- what do you think is good code?

+I know we all write good code, no one wants to write bad code, except for that guy who left you to maintain his code.

 In this talk, i'd like to discuss one major problem i've been or we've been dealing with in our day to day webdev life, and the solutions we've come up with over the course of the internet.

 ## building a feature
 When i get asked to build a feature on the website, i usually try to think about it in a series of steps, i guess most of us do that.
 Let's look at how my thought process works for a simple feature.

 I usually start with a user story,
 - when a user types something in the search box
 - display a list of search suggestions under search box
-- the search suggestions should update with more relevant suggestions, as i type further
+- the search suggestions should update with more relevant suggestions, as the user types further

 the feature is a trivial search suggestion or search auto-complete that you can find in most websites today,

 ## pseudo code
-a pseudo code for the feature would look something like this
+a pseudo code for that feature would look something like this
 - get input from user
 - query server and get suggestions
-- display result
+- display results

 repeat till the user has found his result

-quite simple eh?
+sounds quite simple isn't it?
 That's how i feel when i start building a new feature.

-however, when i go about implementing it, I get to deal with keyboard events, network requests etc. which are asynchronous in nature. this complicates the code.
+however, when i go about implementing it,
+I get to deal with keyboard events, network requests etc. which are asynchronous in nature.

+which makes it not so simple anymore.

 ## handling async behaviour
 so, how have been handling the async events.